berthelemy/consulting.berthelemy.net/collections/_posts/2024-06-12-single-source-publishing.md

 For example, a simple document may have structural elements like:

-- A title
+- Header
-- Headings
+- Main content
-- Paragraphs
+- Footer

-More complex documents will start to include headers, footers, asides, images, blockquotes etc.
+More complex documents will start to include asides, blockquotes, tables etc.

 Breaking your content into a consistent set of structures that you can reuse across multiple content items is the first step on a journey towards single source publishing.